-We estimate that we will receive net proceeds from this offering of approximately \$29.7 million, or approximately \$34.6 million if the underwriter exercises the over-allotment option to purchase the additional Class A ordinary shares in full, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-These estimates are based on the initial public offering price of \$12.25 per Class A ordinary share.
+We estimate that we will receive net proceeds from this offering of approximately \$21.9 million, or approximately \$25.7 million if the underwriter exercises the over-allotment option to purchase the additional Class A ordinary shares in full, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+These estimates are based upon an assumed initial public offering price of \$11.25 per Class A ordinary share, the mid-point of the estimated range of the initial public offering price set forth on the front cover of this prospectus.